See the Vintage Gallery for details on this fine belt.

 A great old style stampwork belt by the master: Sunshine Reeves.
 Each of the nine conchas is 3 by 2.5 inches.
 The buckle is 2 3.8 by 3 inches. $3600.
 (SANTA FE)

 Another classic belt by a master -sadly, gone.
 Harry Morgan is credited with helping revive and popularize old style Navajo jewelry.
 The conchas measure 2 by 2.5 inches and the buckle is 2.5 by 3 inches.
 Set with great natural spiderweb turquoise.
 (Sorry, I can't make a solid guess on which mine and Harry used a variety of fine turquoise.) $1875.
-(TUCSON)
+(SANTA FE)